Stacy Crouse

 These activities are great for targeting comprehension, vocabulary in context, main idea and supporting details, articulation carryover, and more!

 Phew!
 You should be set to "work like a dog" on those speech and language goals for National Dog Day, or any day.
+This favorite theme is sure to capture students' attention and get them barking, I mean, talking!
 Have fun!